leemarshn/IZO829/README.md

 ### Optional
 * `ifPresent(Consumer c)` Calls Consumer with value

+* spliterators are iterators that provide support for parallel iteration

 ### partitioning
 * Partitioning is a special case of grouping.
 With partitioning, there are only two possible groups: true and false

+## Collections
+* The Java Collections Framework standardizes the way in which groups of objects are handled by programs
+* Algorithms operate on collections and are defined as _**static**_ methods within the Collections class
+* There is something called `NavigableSet<E>` that extends `SortedSet<E>` oh!, you want to be a master of such!!!